techtyro/data-gathering-cleaning-coursera-c3w4/README.md

 Final tidy data is written into [summarized_mean_dev.txt](summarized_mean_dev.txt), in the working directory

-The resulting file has also been renamed and uploaded as [tidy_data.csv](tidy_data.csv) in the repository.
+An equivalent csv file is also generated and uploaded as [tidy_data.csv](tidy_data.csv) in the repository.

 The files sourced by run_analysis.R accomplish the following tasks: